 Agile scrum methodology is a project management system that relies on incremental development.
-Each iteration consists of two- to four-week sprints, where the goal of each sprint is to build the most important features first and come out with a potentially deliverable product.
+Each iteration consists of two- to four-week sprints, where the goal of each sprint is to build the most important features first and come out with a Potentially Shippable Product.

 Traditionally projects are delivered in a series of phases that are based on increasing levels of certainty around the system being built:

 However, this approach has many drawbacks:

 When using the agile Scrum methodology, the key benefits are:

 Since the requirements (consisting of features, user stories and other backlog items) are deliberately kept high-level at the start, you have the flexibility to adapt the requirements from feedback from the customer and end users ‘on the fly’.
 This comes from the ability to redefine and replan after each release and sprint, giving the team plenty of room to respond to changes.

 Scrum allows integrated teams of developers, designers, testers, and business/functional experts to all work together rather than working in individual ‘silos’.
 This cross-discipline collaboration fosters creativity and innovation, as well as more out-of-the-box solutions to problems that pop up.

 A study found that the majority of features delivered in traditional waterfall projects were never used or needed by customers, due to scope creep and feature bloat.
 With Scrum, you are ruthlessly pruning the release backlog after each sprint so these unnecessary features (and their associated costs) are quickly weeded out.
 The short-time boxes reduce the likelihood of risks materializing during the sprint and thus address increment delivery.

 With engineering approaches such as continuous exploration, continuous integration, continuous delivery, test-driven development, DevOps, and relentless test automation, Scrum yields much higher-quality code, products and process.
 All of these benefit the final product that you deliver to stakeholders, which is one of the major reasons why scrum is the most widely-used methodology when it comes to software development.